aws-samples/amazon-bedrock-samples/rag-solutions/README.md

 ## Contents

-- [Amazon Bedrock RAG Workshop](amazon-bedrock-rag-workshop) - Workshop designed to deep dive into all elements of RAG with Bedrock
+- [Amazon Bedrock RAG Workshop](amazon-bedrock-rag-workshop) - Workshop designed to deep dive into all elements of RAG with Bedrock.

 ## Contributing